telepresenceio/telepresence/faqs.md

 ** What operating systems does Telepresence work on?**

 Telepresence currently works natively on macOS and Linux.
-We are working on a nativer Windows port, but in the meantime, Windows users can use Telepresence with WSL 2.
+We are working on a native Windows port, but in the meantime, Windows users can use Telepresence with WSL 2.

 ** What protocols can be intercepted by Telepresence?**